 You can read more about Crucial Interventions on the Thames & Hudson website, and buy a copy on Amazon.
 Crucial Interventions is published in Taiwan by Rye Field Publications, and in China by Imaginist Press.
-Kate Wands at Thames & Hudson handles press & publicity enquiries: k [dot] cooper [at] thameshudson [dot] co [dot] uk
+Kate Wands at Thames & Hudson handles press & publicity enquiries: k [dot] wands [at] thameshudson [dot] co [dot] uk.

 ‘Like its predecessor The Sick Rose, this book combines a gripping narrative with beautiful and often uncomfortable illustrations drawn from Wellcome’s unique collections.
 Though always erudite, Barnett wears his scholarship lightly, and his arguments are both eloquent and persuasive.
 This is a book to be savoured.’ – Professor Roger Kneebone, from his foreword to Crucial Interventions